cap-ntu/Video-to-Retail-Platform/README.md

 - Model profiling
 - Multimodality data testbed

+## Credits

+Here is a list of models that we used in Hysia-V2O.

-## Contribute to Hysia-T2O
+## Contribute to Hysia-V2O

-You are kindly welcome to pull request.
+You are welcome to pull request.
 We will credit it in our version 2.0.

 ### Maintainers
 - Huaizheng Zhang